microsoft/pai/docs_zh_CN/manual/cluster-admin/installation-guide.md

 ###########################################################################################
 #                         Pre-check setting                                               #
-# By default, we assume your gpu environment is nvidia.
-So your runtime should be nvidia. #
-# If you are using AMD or other environment, you should modify it.                        #
 ###########################################################################################
-# worker_default_docker_runtime: nvidia
 # docker_check: true
 # resource_check: true

-# gpu_type: nvidia

 ########################################################################################
 # Advanced docker configuration.
 If you are not familiar with them, don't change them. #